asmateus/chatbot/README.md

     python -m query.spawner

-The `spawner` will tell the PIDs of the processes it created, so you can later kill them via `kill [pids]`
+The `spawner` will tell the PIDs of the processes it created, so you can later kill them via `kill [pids]`.

 To start the webserver (from the project root directory):